 Don’t be nervous about the reviews you read about this park like we were.
 Some reviews suggest that it is in a bad, seedy and unsafe part of San Antonio.
 Not true.
 Yes, we would agree that the surrounding area is not the prettiest part of town, but it felt perfectly normal and safe to us and we were very close to almost anything we needed, plus centrally located to the main tourist attractions.

 This big rig friendly park is also people friendly with decently spaced sites (for the most part) and is located only 3.5 miles from downtown by bus or car, or about a 5 mile bike ride on the Riverwalk (there is an entrance to the hiking/biking trail right next to the office).
 The bus stop is also right at the campground entrance.
 In our opinion it was an oasis in the midst of suburbia!
 Highly recommend staying here.
 Did we mention it is directly on the Riverwalk?
-On this map, the campground is south of the Riverside Golf Course located at the intersection of Roosevelt and the San Antonio River, and just North of Southcross Blvd.
+On this map, the campground is marked at about the 5 mi “Museum Reach” mark, south of the Riverside Golf Course.

 For big rigs, pull thru sites 83-103 are preferred (avoid 104 thru 105-1/2 which are narrow and have low hanging trees).
 Important note: when arriving here DO NOT follow your GPS, use the directions on the campground web site or you may find yourself at a very undesirable railroad crossing with a steep hump that may very well ruin your day.